Turkish charity distributes Ramadan aid in Yemen

-The Turkish Red Crescent (Kizilay) distributed 500 food parcels Tuesday to needy families in Yemen’s temporary capital, Aden.
+The Turkish Red Crescent (Kizilay) distributed 2,000 food parcels here Saturday to needy families.

-The Turkish Red Crescent launched an aid campaign for needy families in Yemen on April 29.
+The Turkish Red Crescent launched an aid campaign April 29 for needy families in Yemen.

 The crisis escalated in 2015 when a Saudi-led military coalition launched a devastating air campaign aimed at rolling back Houthi territorial gains.